 The current geographical scope of SCAD covers the Emirate of Abu Dhabi including all sub regions.
-However, the comprehensive coverage of the whole Emirate is essential and requires a huge effort in order to collect the prices on a regular basis from all the regions of the Emirate.
+However, the comprehensive coverage to the whole Emirate is essential but it requires a huge effort in order to collect the prices on a regular basis from all the regions of the Emirate.